TnTech-ECE/CapstoneStarterRepo/Reports/Conceptual Design Template.md

 Develop a budget proposal with justifications for expenses associated with each subsystem.
 Note that the total of this budget proposal can also serve as a specification for each subsystem.
 After creating the budgets for individual subsystems, merge them to create a comprehensive budget for the entire solution.

-### Skills
+### Division of Labor

 First, conduct a thorough analysis of the skills currently available within the team, and then compare these skills to the specific requirements of each subsystem.
-Based on this analysis, appoint a team member to take the specifications given in this proposal and generate a corresponding solution.
+Based on this analysis, appoint a team member to take the specifications for each subsystem and generate a corresponding solution (i.e. detailed design).
 If there are more team members than subsystems, consider further subdividing the solutions into smaller tasks or components, thereby allowing each team member the opportunity to design a subsystem.

 ### Timeline